ARGANS/smos-tools/README.md

 ## Installing

+Uninstall any previous version of SMOS Tools you may have installed with

+`pip uninstall smos_tools`

-To build, `cd` to the same directory as the `setup.py` and then run
+To build, `cd` to the root directory containing the `setup.py` and then run

 `python setup.py bdist_wheel`

 Then (preferably not in the conda environment you are using to develop this)

-`cd dist && pip install smos_tools-0.1-py3-none-any.whl`
+`cd dist && pip install smos_tools-1.0.1-py3-none-any.whl`

 ## Usage